choderalab/modelforge/docs/training.rst

 Training Configuration
 ------------------------------------------

-The training process is controlled by a configuration file.
-The configuration file contains sections for the logger, the learning rate scheduler, the loss functions, splitting strategy and early stopping criteria.
+The training process is controlled by a configuration file, typically written in TOML format.
+This file includes various sections for configuring different aspects of the training, such as logging, learning rate scheduling, loss functions, dataset splitting strategies, and early stopping criteria.

 .. literalinclude:: ../modelforge/tests/data/training_defaults/default.toml
    :language: toml
    :caption: Training Configuration

+The TOML files are split into four categories: `potential`, `training`, `runtime` and `dataset`.
+While it is possible to read in a single TOML file defining fields for all three categories, often it is useful to read them in separately (a common use case where this is useful is when a model is trained on different datasets — instead of repeating the `training` and `potential` sections in each TOML file, only the `dataset.toml` file needs to be changed).

 Learning rate scheduler
  ^^^^^^^^^^^^^^^^^^^^^^^^

-The learning rate scheduler is responsible for adjusting the learning rate during training. *Modelforge* uses the REduceLROnPlateau scheduler, which reduces the learning rate by a factor of 0.1 when the RMSE of the energy prediction on the validation set does not improve for a given number of epochs.
+The learning rate scheduler is responsible for adjusting the learning rate during training. *Modelforge* uses the REduceLROnPlateau scheduler, which reduces the learning rate by a factor when the RMSE of the energy prediction on the validation set does not improve for a given number of epochs.
 The scheduler is controlled by the parameters in the `[training.lr_scheduler]` section of the `training.toml` file.

 Loss function
 ^^^^^^^^^^^^^^^^^^^^^^^^